fiit-ba/omniscient-blockchain-oracle/README.md

-# omniscient-blockchain-oracle
+# Omniscient: The Universal Blockchain Oracle

+If you want to use this code, please cite our article describing this solution:

+**IEEE style**

-Repository for source codes for the paper titled "Omniscient: The Universal Blockchain Oracle" which was accepted and presented at IEEE International Conference on Blockchain (Blockchain 2023)
+K. Košťál, I. Ďurica and M. Ries, "Omniscient: The Universal Blockchain Oracle," 2023 IEEE International Conference on Blockchain (Blockchain), Danzhou, China, 2023, pp. 113-120.